pism/pism/doc/sphinx/manual/practical-usage/signals.rst

 .. code-block:: none

-   pismv -test G -Mz 101 -y 1e6 -o testGmillion.nc >> log.txt &
+   pismr -test G -Mz 101 -y 1e6 -o testGmillion.nc >> log.txt &

 This run gets a Unix process id, which we assume is "8920".
 (Get it using ``ps`` or ``pgrep``.)
 If we want to observe the run without stopping it we send the ``USR1`` signal: